graearea/graearea.github.io/quadlock.md

 * Slots for fitting a range of bolt dimensions in the scuttle panel and allowing rotation. they are around 57-69mm
 * Or blank (not winkie shaped slots, seriously Chris....) for using VHB tape (my preference).

+Please be aware, solidly mounting phones to vehicles can damage them.
+I've heard of camera stabilisation being destroyed by attaching them to motorbikes.
+I do know Chris has been using his for a year.

 V2
 £16+ £3 p+p +3 for non black colours